hiqdev/composer-config-plugin/docs/readme/Usage.md

     - parameters from `params`
     - configs are processed last of all

-# Known issues
+## Known issues

 This plugin treats configs as simple PHP arrays, no specific structure or semantics are expected and handled.
 It is simple and straightforward, but I'm in doubt...

-Anonymous functions must be used in multiline form:
+Anonymous functions must be used in multiline form only:

 ```php
 <?php